Volunteer at PathWays

 PathWays offers individualized opportunities that allow you to support our mission through hands-on experiences that are tailored to your interests and expertise.
 We welcome volunteers as a way to build partnerships with businesses or service groups, enable community members to explore career options, fulfill a school or employer's services expectation, or provide a way to support a cause you feel passionate about.
 We assist with the training and supervision you need in order to make your time here rewarding and meaningful — both for yourself and the lives you touch.

-The Art of Expression: In this arts-related workshop, you’ll be paired with adults supported by PathWays to create all types of projects.
+The Art of Expression: In this arts-related workshop, you’ll be paired an adult in our programs to create all types of projects.
 These workshops allow people to express themselves creatively, helping them to realize new strengths and develop a greater sense of dignity and independence.

-Person-to-Person Program: Will match people living in PathWays residences and attending its programs with volunteers from the community based on common interests and common points of view.
+Person-to-Person Program: Will match people who participate in one or more of our programs with volunteers from the community based on common interests.
 Both people will need to commit to a partnership of at least a year, ideally growing into a longer, perhaps lifetime relationship.
-Volunteers and those supported will spend leisure time together to bridge the gap between people with intellectual disabilities and their neighborhoods.
+Volunteers and those supported will spend leisure time together to bridge the gap between people with intellectual disabilities and their peers.

 Supply Drives: Host a supply drive to help the people that we support receive food and equipment necessary for daily living.